Ralph Johns

 iChat 2 & 3 then involves a behind-the-scenes SIP invite on port 5060 whilst Leopard moves to use port 16402.
 For more on SIP see here

-Via the Apple run Server (SNATMAP), the ports iChat will use for the Video and Audio parts are negotiated as part of the SIP process.
+Via the Apple run Server (SNATMAP), the ports iChat will use for the Video and Audio parts are negotiated as part of the SIP process via this server.

 iChat 2 & 3 use 4 ports (Vid In, Vid Out, Audio In and Audio Out), at a time, from a range of 16384-16403.